 The decision-making and management structure for the SBSP Restoration Project involves collaborative partnerships between public agencies, private organizations, environmental advocates, and the public.
 The Project Management Team (PMT) provides the day-to-day leadership and management for the project and oversees adaptive management planning and implementation; fundraising; dispute resolution; and outreach to the public, stakeholders, and regulatory and other government agencies.
-The membership on the PMT consists of representatives from the SCC, the landowning agencies (USFWS and CDFW), the Santa Clara Valley Water District (SCVWD) and the United States Geological Survey (USGS) (the USGS representative serves as the project's Lead Scientist).
+The membership on the PMT consists of representatives from the SCC, the landowning agencies (USFWS and CDFW), the Santa Clara Valley Water District (SCVWD) and the United States Army Corps of Engineers (USACE).
 The Lead Scientist facilitates ongoing communication between scientists working on relevant research and ensures scientific outputs are incorporated into PMT decision making as much as possible.
 The ACFCWCD and the East Bay Regional Parks District (EBRPD) were also members of the PMT for Phase 1.
 While not acting as direct partners for Phase 2, representatives from ACFCWCD and EBRPD continue to provide technical assistance to the PMT, and may resume active membership in the future.
 An Executive Project Manager coordinates and leads the PMT.
 A representative from the Center for Collaborative Policy also participates in the PMT meetings to maintain ongoing outreach efforts, including those for the project's Stakeholder Forum.
 The Stakeholder Forum consists of invited representatives from agencies, nonprofit organizations, local business organizations, and elected officials.
 The Stakeholder Forum advises the PMT on proposed project decisions and represents the project within their communities.
 The San Francisco Estuary Institute created and maintains the project's website at www.southbayrestoration.org to provide outreach on events, updates on the project status, and presentations on scientific research that is relevant to project.
 The PMT has met monthly since its inception in 2003.

 The planning phase of the SBSP Restoration Project was completed in January 2009 with the signature of the ROD and subsequent regulatory permit issuance.
 Implementation of the Phase 1 project-level restoration actions in the Reserve began immediately after completion of final designs, and restoration actions were completed in 2014.
 The final public access and recreation features were completed and opened to the public in May 2016.
 Phase 1 involved the construction of 3,040 acres of tidal or muted tidal wetlands, 710 acres of enhanced managed ponds, 7 miles of new public access trails, and habitat islands and improved levees.
-The planning and design for the Phase 2 projects started in 2010, continued for the Alviso and Ravenswood complexes (owned and managed by USFWS and located at the Don Edwards San Francisco Bay National Wildlife Refuge; or Refuge) with the 2015 Phase 2 Draft EIS/R and 2016 Phase 2 Final EIS/R for the Alviso and Ravenswood complexes, and continues for Eden Landing with this Draft EIS/R. The ponds that were not part of Phase 1, nor planned to be part of Phase 2, will continue to be actively managed according to the goals set forth in the Initial Stewardship Plan the Adaptive Management Plan (AMP), the 2007 Final EIS/R, and current operations plans, until further implementation planning is completed and any necessary adaptive management studies are completed.
+The planning and design for the Phase 2 projects started in 2010, continued for the Alviso and Ravenswood complexes (owned and managed by USFWS and located at the Don Edwards San Francisco Bay National Wildlife Refuge; or Refuge) with the 2015 Phase 2 Draft EIS/R and 2016 Phase 2 Final EIS/R for the Alviso and Ravenswood complexes, and continues for Eden Landing with this EIR.
+The ponds that were not part of Phase 1, nor planned to be part of Phase 2, will continue to be actively managed according to the goals set forth in the Initial Stewardship Plan the Adaptive